 We recommend you start by reading the OnRamp Brochure.

 OnRamp is designed for entry-level technology professionals who have completed foundational certifications such as CompTIA A+ and Cisco IT Essentials.
-No prior PowerShell experience is required, although some basic knowledge of server administration will be useful.
-We do offer a number of full-ride scholarships designed to help bring new and diverse young professionals into the community and field.
+No prior PowerShell experience is required, although some basic knowledge of server administration will be helpful.
+We offer several full-ride scholarships for the OnRamp program.
+The goal of these scholarships is to help bring new and diverse young professionals into the community and field.

 OnRamp attendees join the main Summit event all day Monday for our keynotes and general sessions.
 They also join the main Summit event for breakfasts, lunches, and our two evening events.
-Aside from those times, they’re immersed in a carefully designs, hands-on class environment with several of our expert instructors.
-OnRamp attendees may also choose to be paired with a “buddy,” an experienced PowerShell and DevOps professional who has attended Summit in the past.
-Our buddy pairings are designed to help OnRamp attendees better participate in our community and social events, and give them someone to bounce questions and ideas off of when they’re outside of class.
+Aside from those times, you will be re-immersed in a carefully designed, hands-on class environment with several of our expert instructors.
+OnRamp attendees may also choose to be paired with a buddy, an experienced PowerShell and DevOps professional who has attended Summit in the past.
+Our buddy pairings are designed to help OnRamp attendees better participate in our community and social events, and give them someone to bounce questions and ideas off of when they are outside of class.

 OnRamp attendees are required to bring their own laptops in order to participate in hands-on activities.
 This laptop simply needs to be able to run PowerShell, which means both Windows, Linux, and Mac machines are supported.
 You must install PowerShell (PowerShell 7) prior to arriving at class; Microsoft provides instructions for Windows and Linux/Mac.